rqzbeh/Simple-bibliometric/frontend/flutter_app/README.md

 This directory contains guidance and a minimal scaffold plan for building a Flutter front-end that interacts with the Simple-bibliometric backend (FastAPI).
 The goal is to provide a modern, responsive UI (web & mobile) that lets users run bibliometric queries, inspect results, visualize author networks and download exports.

-> Note: This README is a scaffold and design guide — it does not include a full Flutter app implementation.
-The backend API is provided by `Simple-bibliometric/api.py` (FastAPI).
-See the repo root README for back-end setup details.
+> Note: This directory includes a minimal, runnable Flutter web prototype at `lib/main.dart`.
+The prototype demonstrates an asynchronous job flow: it enqueues an analysis via `POST /analyze_async`, polls `/jobs/{job_id}`, and displays results (including export download links served from the backend).
+It's intended for local development and demonstration—ensure the backend API is running and CORS permits requests from the frontend origin.
+See "Running the included prototype (web)" below for quick start instructions.

 ---